fredgibbs/fredgibbs.github.io/courses/history-science-medicine/index.md

 - Student Hours: TBD

 ## Course Description
-Science and medicine can seem like objective and neutral endeavors, but history shows us how culturally constructed they are.
+Science and medicine can seem like objective and neutral endeavors, but history shows us how much they are a product of cultural circumstances.
 This one-semester survey highlights the origins, evolutions, and revolutions in the history of science and medicine.

 ## Student Learning Outcomes